 Can anyone receive dental implants?

-Talk with your dentist about whether you are an implant candidate.
+Talk with your dentist about whether you are a dental implant candidate.
 You must be in good health and have the proper bone structure and healthy gums for the implant to stay in place.
 People who are unable to wear dentures may also be good candidates.
 If you suffer from chronic problems, such as clenching or bruxism, or systemic diseases, such as diabetes, the success rate for implants decreases dramatically.
 Additionally, people who smoke or drink alcohol may not be good candidates.

 What can I expect during this procedure?

 The dentist must perform surgery to anchor the “artificial root” into or on your jaw bone.
 The procedure is done in the dental office with local anesthesia.
 The gum is then secured over the implant, which will remain covered until it fuses with the bone.
 The dentist then uncovers the implant and attaches an extension, or post, to the implant.
 With some implants, the implant and post are a single unit placed in the mouth during the initial surgery.
-Finally, the dentist makes an artificial tooth, or crown, that is attached to the implant post.
+Finally, the dentist makes an artificial tooth, or same day crown, that is attached to the implant post.

 How long does the process take?